frankschroer04/IU_trapping/Quantum simulation in python/README.md

-In this folder contains code that calculates various quantities in our lab that are useful for analyzing and conducting studies of quantum simulation using trapped ions.
+This folder contains code that calculates various quantities in our lab that are useful for analyzing and conducting studies of quantum simulation using trapped ions.

 QSIM.py